aptos-labs/developer-docs/apps/docusaurus/docs/tools/aptos-cli/use-cli/on-chain/looking-up-account-info.md

 aptos account list --account <your-profile-name-or-account-address>
 ```

-This will show all resources that an account has, which can be a lot of information to parse through.
+This will show all resources that an account has.
+For example:

-Here’s an example of what an `aptos account list` response looks like:

 ```json
 {